South Norwood: Trams

 Trams do not run through the town centre of South Norwood, with the nearest stops on the Tramlink network being Harrington Road, Arena and Woodside.
 In the mid-2000s there were proposals for an extension to Crystal Palace, which would have resulted in the construction of an additional stop on Penge Road.

+Bus

+Buses in South Norwood are run by Transport for London (TfL).